-The Japanese maple, native to Japan, Korea, China, and some parts of Russia and Mongolia, prefers being in filtered sun light or partial shade.
-The Japanese maple likes at like 4 to 6 hours of light per day
+The Japanese maple, native to Japan, Korea, China, and some parts of Russia and Mongolia, prefers being in full sun or partial shade.
+The Japanese maple likes at least 4 to 6 hours of light per day.

 Placing it in the full sun would only stress it and delay its growth.
 This guide details the light exposure to give your Japanese maple and what happens when you fall short of the standard.

 What Type of Light Does My Japanese Maple Need?